grafana/grafana-plugin-examples/README.md

 ## Data source plugins

-- [streaming-websocket](streaming-websocket) demonstrates how to create event-based data sources using RxJS and web sockets.
+- [streaming-websocket](streaming-websocket) demonstrates how to create an event-based data source plugin using RxJS and web sockets.